#{ServerName}

 Best for: Couples and families with youngsters and the family pet to entertain.

-Cottage nearby: Old Telephone Exchange, Beaulieu | sleeps 1 dog and 2 humans (7 miles)
+Stay nearby: Old Telephone Exchange, Beaulieu | sleeps 1 dog and 2 humans (7 miles)

-Moors Valley Country Park & Forest
+Moors Valley Country Park and Forest

 Best for: Adventure-seekers with four legs and two.